-Brannen has been a big part on assisting the Crimson Tide to three consecutive 20-win seasons for the first time since the 1990, 1991 and 1992 campaigns - a span of just over 20 years.
-This past year, he helped lead UA to a 23-13 overall record (12-6 SEC) as the squad reached the quarterfinals of the NIT and finished in second place in the SEC.
+Brannen has been an integral part on assisting the Crimson Tide to three consecutive 20-win seasons for the first time since the 1990, 1991 and 1992 campaigns - a span of just over 20 years.
+He helped lead the 2012-13 Alabama team to a 23-13 overall record (12-6 SEC) as the squad reached the quarterfinals of the NIT and finished second in the SEC.
 It marked the third consecutive season the Tide has reached the postseason.

-In 2012, Brannen assisted in directing the Crimson Tide to the NCAA Tournament, which had not been done since the 2006 season.
-Additionally, Alabama finished with a 21-12 mark and an SEC West Division title.
+In 2012, Brannen assisted in directing the Crimson Tide to the NCAA Tournament, the program's first NCAA appearance since the 2006 season.
+Alabama finished with a 21-12 mark and won the 2012 SEC West Division title.

-His efforts in recruiting have also drawn national acclaim as he helped the Tide land the nation's No. 5 recruiting class in 2011.
-Furthermore, he recruited and signed Alabama's 10th McDonald's All-American in 2012 (Devonta Pollard).
+Brannen's efforts in recruiting also have drawn national acclaim, as he helped the Tide land the nation's No. 5 recruiting class in 2011.

 Since 2006, Brannen has been a member of the prestigious Villa 7 consortium, which brings together the country's elite assistant basketball coaches in an effort to prepare the next generation of college basketball leaders